rakshith332/Task-Manager-React-app/README.md

 ## Demo

-You can view a live demo of the app here: [Task Manager React App Demo](https://github.com/rakshith332/Task-Manager-React-app)
+You can view a live demo of the app [here]((https://github.com/rakshith332/Task-Manager-React-app)).

 ## Installation